IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 	- Within After Match Call [May update local or global state]
 	- Within Cancel Call [May update local or global state]
 	- Within Group match filter [May update local or global state]

+* Review the need for path property
+	* Used in CloneFirstWait

 * Analyzer
 * Review CanPublishFromExternal and IsLocalOnly
 	* Should it defined for method group or method idenetifier